PAYROLL

 The importance of payslips

-In addition to reporting wages to HMRC and paying enough tax, payroll helps produce payslips.
+In addition to reporting wages to HMRC and paying enough tax, payroll helps you to produce payslips.

 These are paper or secure digital documents, which must be given to your employees on or before their payday.
-They include their gross pay, deductions, and how many hours they work.
+They include their gross pay, deductions, and hours worked.

 Find out more about how payslips work, and what other information they need to include.